Account vs. Masked vs. Random Aliases

 Masked aliases function like completely separate email accounts that deliver to your inbox.
 They provide a higher level of identity separation and appear as completely independent email addresses.

-Limited quantity - 10 concurrent masked aliases for Email Only and Internet Shield plans, 15 for Socks Plus plan
+- ✓ Limited quantity: 5 concurrent masked aliases for Email Only, 10 for Internet Shield plan, 15 for Socks Plus plan.

 Security Advantage: Masked aliases cannot be used to log in to your account, providing an extra layer of security against phishing and account compromise.